PAU-survey/bcnz/README.md

 Running using dask paralelisation is also possible specifying the ip_dask in the command line.

-## Example on mock catalogues
-To run on mock catalogues, one needs to provide two catalgoues, one containing the narrowband fluxes and its uncertainties and another with the broadband photometry and uncertainties.
-These must be fluxes in PAUS units, which are obtained from from AB magnitudes as mAB = 26 - 2.5*np.log10(flux)

-To run on sims you need to run the following command line:
-./bcnz_externalfile.py path_to_nbfiles path_bbfile path_output path_models --ip_dask=dask_ip

-The narrowband photometry file needs to be structured as in the PAUS database, with columns: ref_id,band,flux,flux_error The narrowband photometry file needs to have the bands and its uncertainty named as (e.g. in the case of COSMOS) ref_id,U,G,R,I,ZN,DU,DG,DR,DI,DZN, where e.g. DU is the uncertainty in the U-band.

 # Acknowledgement
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No